We're Your Chimney and Fireplace Partner!

 * First Name * Last Name * Phone Need information regarding: Email

-If a chimney is beyond restoration, a full or partial rebuild is in line.
+If a chimney is beyond saving, a full or partial rebuild is in line.
 A masonry project runs three to five days; for appliance chimneys, usually one day.
 You and your West Milwaukee neighbors can expect scaffolding to be erected, or a temporary rooftop construction station built.

 The chimney is reconstructed with fresh bricks and new mortar to building code height.
 Butler Chimneys works to match colors of new bricks to originals; bricks can be stained, if needed.